Perspective | Outcry over book ‘censorship’ reveals how online retailers choose books — or don’t

 But the convenience of having more than 10 million titles at our fingertips fundamentally changes retailers’ function in ways people don’t often acknowledge or readily understand.
 There is, it turns out, a price for that infinite inventory.
 Unlike the cozy bookstore in your town, online booksellers don’t choose each book they’re offering.
 The role of curator — if it exists at all — has effectively been passed from seller to customer.

 Under this system, if a title attracts sufficiently convincing and public objections, that title is taken down from the website.
-I saw this process firsthand in 2019 when I asked Barnes & Noble why it was selling David Icke’s anti-Semitic book “The Trigger.”
+I saw this process firsthand in 2019 when I asked Barnes & Noble why it was selling David Icke’s antisemitic book “The Trigger.”
 B&N blamed “an independent publishing distributor,” and the book vanished.
 Earlier this year, I asked Walmart why it was offering the racist “Turner Diaries” on its website; I never got an answer, but the title stopped showing up.

 It’s highly unlikely that anyone at Barnes & Noble or Walmart ever looked at these bizarre and hateful books and decided, “Yes, I think our white supremacist customers will love this!”
 Instead, these books were simply swept up in the retailing equivalent of bottom trawling that drags a net across the ocean floor, catching cod and shrimp along with old barrels of toxic waste.

 This feels like a problematic way to curate literature.
-I don’t want to read anti-Semitic, racist or transphobic books, but I also don’t want the marketplace of available titles to be shaped by my own or other customers’ objections.
+I don’t want to read antisemitic, racist or transphobic books, but I also don’t want the marketplace of available titles to be shaped by my own or other customers’ objections.
 If these massive book retailers aren’t really choosing which books to sell except in rare occasions when a few titles are excluded — then perhaps they’ve relinquished their editorial control and become merely administrators of public space, in which case the public may have the right to make certain demands on them.

 This issue came up tangentially in a Supreme Court case that had nothing to do with bookselling.
 In early April, the court declined to rule on whether President Trump could legally block critics from following him on Twitter.
 The court decided the issue was moot because Trump is no longer in office, but Justice Clarence Thomas appended a statement about the power of big technology companies, and in that statement Thomas offered this warning: “As the distributor of the clear majority of e-books and about half of all physical books, Amazon can impose cataclysmic consequences on authors by, among other things, blocking a listing.”